danbee/cv/source/sections/_profile.markdown

 to software development is rooted in the belief that the best products emerge through well-tested code, collaborative teamwork, and an iterative process guided by continuous feedback from stakeholders.

-Beyond technical expertise, I thrive in fostering cross-functional collaboration, translating complex technical challenges into actionable solutions, and mentoring teams to adopt best practices.
-Whether leading a project from concept to deployment or contributing as a team member, I am dedicated to delivering software that delights users and drives business success.